Oatly

-Oatly Group AB is a Swedish food company that produces alternatives to dairy products from oats.
+Oatly Group AB is a Swedish food company, publicly traded on the American stock market, that produces alternatives to dairy products from oats, including oat milk.
 Oatly was formed in the 1990s using research from Lund University.
 Oatly has headquarters in Malmö and a production and development center in Landskrona.

-Oatly's key markets are Sweden, Germany and the UK, and its products were available in 60,000 retail stores and 32,200 coffee shops around the world as of 31 December 2020.
-Oatly is available in 11,000 coffee and tea shops in China, and at more than 6,000 retail and specialty shops across the US, including thousands of Starbucks locations.
+Oatly's key markets are Sweden, Germany and the United Kingdom.
+The company's products were available in 60,000 retail stores and 32,200 coffee shops around the world as of 31 December 2020.
+Oatly is available in 11,000 coffee and tea shops in China, and at more than 6,000 retail and specialty shops across the United States, including thousands of Starbucks locations.